Glutathione: Regulation

 Glutathione is also employed for the detoxification of methylglyoxal and formaldehyde, toxic metabolites produced under oxidative stress.
 This detoxification reaction is carried out by the glyoxalase system.
 Glyoxalase I (EC 4.4.1.5) catalyzes the conversion of methylglyoxal and reduced glutathione to S-D-lactoylglutathione.
 Glyoxalase II (EC 3.1.2.6) catalyzes the hydrolysis of S-D-lactoylglutathione to glutathione and D-lactic acid.

 It maintains exogenous antioxidants such as vitamins C and E in their reduced (active) states.

 Metabolism

 Among the many metabolic processes in which it participates, glutathione is required for the biosynthesis of leukotrienes and prostaglandins.
 It plays a role in the storage of cysteine.
 Glutathione enhances the function of citrulline as part of the nitric oxide cycle.
 It is a cofactor and acts on glutathione peroxidase.
+Glutathione is used to produce S-sulfanylglutathione, which is part of hydrogen sulfide metabolism.

 Conjugation

 Glutathione facilitates metabolism of xenobiotics.
 Glutathione S-transferase enzymes catalyze its conjugation to lipophilic xenobiotics, facilitating their excretion or further metabolism.
 The conjugation process is illustrated by the metabolism of N-acetyl-p-benzoquinone imine (NAPQI).
 NAPQI is a reactive metabolite formed by the action of cytochrome P450 on paracetamol (acetaminophen).
 Glutathione conjugates to NAPQI, and the resulting ensemble is excreted.
+As a result of this reaction, cellular glutathione concentration tends to be depleted in the presence of acetaminophen.